Cisco Logo

 Health and Insurance Benefits

-Health and insurance benefits at Cisco are comprehensive.
-Medical, dental, and vision plans are offered, along with health savings accounts (HSAs), flexible spending accounts (FSAs), and wellness programs.
-Mental health resources, employee assistance programs, and family planning support are available.
-The benefits package is designed to support a wide range of employee needs and is comparable to top-tier technology companies.
+Benefits are solid.
+Medical, dental, and vision coverage, plus HSAs, FSAs, and wellness programs.
+Mental health resources, employee assistance programs, and family planning support are included.
+The package is comparable to what you'd find at other top-tier tech employers.

 Employee Engagement and Events

-Cisco runs frequent engagement activities, including hackathons, internal conferences, team offsites, and community volunteering.
-Town halls and AMA sessions with executives are regular features that help employees feel connected to company strategy.
-Employee resource groups host cultural events and support networks.
-The social calendar and engagement offerings are robust and contribute to a sense of belonging.
+Cisco runs hackathons, internal conferences, team offsites, and community volunteering.
+Town halls and executive AMA sessions are regular.
+Employee resource groups host cultural events and provide support networks.
+There's a lot going on if you want it.

 Remote Work Support